 Food Forest at Southeast Campus

-In 2016, the Southeast Grounds Department decided to promote edible landscapes, also known as a “Food Forest” to promote pollinators, sustainability and food security.
-The “Food Forest” project received a TGIF grant to introduce fruit trees, nut trees and berry bushes into the existing landscaping for the community to forage, making an instant connection to the environment possible when anyone can see, pick and eat what’s there.
-The “Food Forest” provides healthy food to the PCC community, the kitchen, the onsite child development center and community education classes.
-The “Food Forest” also acts as an extension of the learning garden, promoting urban agriculture and helping address food insecurity among the campus community.
+The Food Forest provides healthy food to the PCC community, the kitchen, the onsite child development center, and community education classes.
+It also acts as an extension of the learning garden, promoting urban agriculture, and helping address food insecurity among the campus community.
 Find a map of the Food Forest and enjoy!